 What is cholera in children?

 Cholera is an infectious disease caused by bacteria.
-Your child can get cholera if you eat food or drink water that is contaminated with
+Your child can get cholera if he or she eats food or drinks water that is contaminated

 Cholera is a health problem in many developing countries.
 It’s mainly found in Africa,

 south Asia, and in the Caribbean (Haiti and the Dominican Republic).
 It is rare in

 developed countries like the U.S. But there have been some outbreaks in the U.S. They

 have been caused by contaminated seafood that travelers have brought into the country.

 The acids in your stomach and digestive tract can kill small amounts of the cholera

 bacteria.
 Because of this, most infected people will not have any symptoms.
 But the

 bacteria are still in their stool for 7 to 14 days.
 During that time, they can infect